770 West Broad Street Columbus, OH 43222

 Gary C. Mohr is director of the Ohio Department of Rehabilitation and Correction (DRC).
 Appointed by Governor John Kasich in January 2011, he has over 43 years of correctional experience and a national reputation for being an innovative prison reformer.
 Since beginning his career in 1974 as a teacher’s aide at the Marion Correctional Institution, Director Mohr has been a progressive figure in the world of corrections.

-Director Mohr, who is the President-elect of the American Correctional Association (ACA), was awarded the very first Tom Clements Award for innovation in correctional practices by the Association of State Correctional Administrators.
+Director Mohr, who is the President-elect of the American Correctional Association (ACA), was awarded the very first Tom Clements Award for innovation in correctional practices in 2016 and also the 2017 Michael Francke Career Achievement Award by the Association of State Correctional Administrators.
 He received the 2015 International Community Corrections Association’s President’s Award in recognition of support of community corrections.
 He is the recipient of the Walter Dunbar Award from ACA in recognition of commitment to correctional accreditation (2015) and is director of the first correction system to receive the Lucy Webb Hayes Award (2016).
 This award was established to recognize correctional agencies that have achieved 100% compliance with both ACA accreditation standards and the Prison Rape Elimination Act (PREA) standards.
 Director Mohr is a member of the Vera Institute’s Advisory Council of the Safe Alternatives to Segregation.

 From 1992-1994, Director Mohr served as director of the Governor’s Office of Criminal Justice, where he led the investigation into the cause of the 1993 Lucasville riot.
 Many of his team’s recommendations for preventive measures and improved conditions were incorporated into DRC’s standard operating policies and adopted by prison systems across the nation.
 He also chaired the Governor’s Task Force on Gun Violence.